sc-eQTLgen-consortium/wg3_cell_qc_filtering/README.md

 * **Alternative:** You can also use the WG2 seurat object ([reduced_data.RDS](/wg2-cell_type_classification/wg2_onek1k_subset/step4_reduce/reduced_data.RDS)).
 However, it will slow down the running time and memory of the script as we will need to read the full seurat object which can be very large depending on the number of cells (e.g., ~77K cells, 8.9G).

+*Of note*:
-*Of note*: At this moment, the WG2 pipeline is not providing the ([metadata.reduced_data.RDS](/wg2-cell_type_classification/wg2_onek1k_subset/step4_reduce/metadata.reduced_data.RDS)) yet.
+* At this moment, the WG2 pipeline is not providing the ([metadata.reduced_data.RDS](/wg2-cell_type_classification/wg2_onek1k_subset/step4_reduce/metadata.reduced_data.RDS)) yet.
 Although you can run the [add-on script](QC_statistics.R) using the whole seurat object, we encourage you to save the metadata slot with the name *metadata.reduced_data.RDS* in the step4_reduce/ directory provided by WG2 pipeline before running the [add-on script](QC_statistics.R) to speed up the running time.

+* In case your dataset contains V2 and V3 chemistries, you should create different metadata or seurat objects files in order to run this [add-on script](QC_statistics.R) separately.
+In this

 ### Required Data
 **wg1-qc_filtering**